christophery/momentopress/readme.txt

 == Features ==

 * Very easy and simple to use
-* View 360° VR images and videos uploaded to [Momento360](https://www.momento360.com/)
+* View 360° VR photos and videos uploaded to [Momento360](https://www.momento360.com/)
 * Works with computers, tablets, smartphones
 * Compatible with Google Cardboard
 * It's responsive!